Po-Hsuan-Huang/Schweighofer-Lab/README.md

 # How to run tests

+First of all, you need to modify the scipt and specify the folder where to save the checkpoints(trained model parameters).

+    SAVED_PATH ='/Your/git/directory/Schweighofer-Lab/ckpts/variational_cifar'

+Once the model is trained and the variable saved in folder, the script will try to restore variables from the saved model to resume training.

 Each script is independent from each other.
 So each of them can be executed independently by typing in your terminal :

     $ python the/path/to/the/script.py